z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 ![Diagram showing layout of a Chain of Segmented AIX Data Blocks](img/zVSAM_V2_Drawing_Chain_AIX_NonUnique.jpg)

-### AIX Data Organization
+### AIX Index Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### LDS Data Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### ESDS Fixed non-Spanned